ishita-dg/ScrambleTests/README.md

 Dataset used in the paper is here: https://github.com/ishita-dg/ScrambleTests/tree/training-experiment/testData/new

-Code in main branch generates a smaller but more general composotional dataset, sets up classifiers, downloads and tokenizes data.
+Code in main branch generates a smaller but more general dataset, sets up classifiers, downloads and tokenizes data.

 ## Instructions ##

 ### Getting data ###
 In the Downloads folder, run:
 `./get_data.bash`